AR and VR: More than Just Video Games

 “The best demos I saw were ones where I didn’t really need to interact with what I saw on my headset.
 A company called Librestream is using AR technology to let remote workers see what someone sees out in the field and beam notes back and forth.
 For example, I could be looking at a data center server while a remote employee snaps an image from my headset’s camera and then sends it back to me with annotations about what I need to fix and what I should ignore.
 That demo didn’t rely on any tiny headset-mounted controls or gestures to make sense, and it was better for it.”

 AR hardware has a long way to go compared to AR software.
-Librestream was able to provide the AR experience on glasses without having to over complicate the user experience.
+Librestream was able to provide an augmented reality remote assistance experience on glasses without having to over complicate the user experience.
 Our scenario included the user wearing glasses and taking direction from an offsite expert.
 It was up to the expert on a PC to control the application, including sharing of images and pausing of real-time video.
 Read more about their experience here.